-There are many things to love about helping people learn YNAB in a live workshop (which we do 100+ times a week).
+There are many things to love about helping people learn YNAB in a live workshop.
 We get to chat with people of all backgrounds and financial circumstances.
 We get to help people build better financial futures for themselves and their families.
 And every time we see the words ‘Aha!
 Lightbulb moment!’ in the chat window, we know a life is about to be changed.
 We also love being asked and being able to answer questions about how we handle particular aspects of budgeting in our own lives, and if you’ve been to a workshop you’ll know we’re happy to share.

 My fellow YNAB teachers and I all have our own YNAB journeys and we love answering questions about how we handle particular aspects of budgeting in our own lives.

 I was recently asked how I handle savings, and after digging a little deeper, (in our workshops, attendees can ask questions and chat live with the teachers) the question became a little more specific: